Tourism

 Dominican Chapel of St Hyacinth

-Yalgoo also has one of the most interesting and unusual of all the church buildings constructed by the famous Western Australian architectpriest Monsignor John Hawes.
+Dominican Chapel of St HyacinthYalgoo also has one of the most interesting and unusual of all the church buildings constructed by the famous Western Australian architect priest Monsignor John Hawes.
 Between 1915 and 1939 Hawes designed and helped to build a large number of churches and church buildings in the Central West.
+More on Dominican Chapel.

 Local Colonial Architecture

-Chapel Alter Yalgoo Railway Station and the Court House building are fine examples of local buildings constructed from the late 1800's through to the early 1900's, and reflect the size and importance of the Yalgoo community during those heady gold rush times.
+Local Colonial ArchitectureYalgoo Railway Station and the Court House building are fine examples of local buildings constructed from the late 1800's through to the early 1900's, and reflect the size and importance of the Yalgoo community during those heavy gold rush times.

 Flora and Fauna

 Wildflower season changes this dramatically harsh landscape to a carpet of colour.
 From late July to September, wildflowers are prolific in the Yalgoo shire.
 White, cream, yellow and pink everlastings flow in carpets across the timeless landscape.
 Its hard to believe that these beautiful floral displays can come from this often barren landscape, but every year we are again reminded of the beauty and resilience of these amazing desert plants.
-Wildflower blanket

-Wildflower blanket Yalgoo is the place for true outback adventure.
+windmill Yalgoo is the place for true outback adventure.
 If you want to see native Australian wildlife, Yalgoo is the ideal place to visit.

 Emus love the Outback, and just as your outback experience starts in Yalgoo, so too does your best opportunity to spot these iconic Australian birds racing through the bush.
 It is not unusual to see the local flock of emu's grazing through town.

-You may also see the majestic Wedge Tail Eagles, Goanna's and of course plenty of Kangaroo's, which appear with Emu's on Australia's coat of arms.
+You may also see the majestic Wedge Tail Eagles, Goanna's and of course plenty of Kangaroo's, which appear with Emu's on Australia's coat of arms

-Things To See:
+Things To Seeemu

 Courthouse Museum